Duality for positive opetopes and positive zoom complexes: Introduction

-The drawings of the above tree complexes are, in fact, drawings of consecutive (non-empty) constellations of tree complexes.
+The drawings of the above positive zoom complexes are, in fact, drawings of consecutive (non-empty) constellations of positive zoom complexes.
 In particular, it is not an accident that the partial order of nesting of circles in one constellation is isomorphic to the partial order vertices of the next constellation.

 Opetopic cardinals still consist of cells that can be meaningfully composed in a unique way, but have a bit more general shape.
 Here is an example